-In Old San Juan, there's no better way to explore the forts and streets than using your own two feet.
+In Old San Juan, there's no better way to explore the forts and streets than on your own two feet.
 Walking will be more of a problem if you want to get to and from the resort areas; depending on the time of day, you can use the city bus.
 Several of the best tours in Puerto Rico are walking tours; consider signing up for one if you want the help of a local.

 The island's minibuses, known as públicos , are a hassle-free alternative to driving.
-They serve Puerto Rican towns like Ponce, Fajardo and San Juan, and they'll stop at must-see sights like El Yunque National Rainforest or the Parque de las Cavernas del Río Camuy.
-Just look out for yellow license plates sporting a "P" or "PD" before the numbers.
-The downside would be that riding the público with its frequent stops can be slow, and fares aren’t consistent as the driver can be flagged down at non-appointed stops.
+They serve Puerto Rican towns across the island and can even get you from one town to another.
+Just look out for yellow license plates marked público .
+The downside is that riding the público with its frequent stops can be slow, and fares aren’t consistent as the driver can be flagged down at non-appointed stops.

-If you're staying in compact (and congested) San Juan then you won't need a car.
+If you're staying in San Juan, then you won't need a car.
 And those seeking a quiet vacation along the beaches of Rincón, Vieques or Culebra might find one more of a nuisance than a necessity.
 You will need a car, however, if you want to branch out and explore.
 Before you book the rental, consider these three points.
 One: The drivers here are known for their devil-may-care maneuvering, which is probably a byproduct of the twisty, narrow roads.
-Two: You'll find parking is a creative process; or in other words, it's practically non-existent and so drivers tend to "make" parking spots out of any random space along a road side.
-Three: There are tolls along many highways, and they're never a welcome sign.
+Two: Parking can be tricky in and around San Juan, not to mention parking fees can add up over the course of your trip.
+Three: There are tolls along many highways.
 Still interested?
-If so, you can rent a car at the airports or at several agencies splattered across the island.|
+If so, you can rent a car at the airports or at several agencies in major cities.